Tanner Byers

 Advice: Start with Maven due to its widespread adoption.
 Learn to structure projects, manage dependencies, and execute build lifecycles efficiently.
 Understanding Maven's POM (Project Object Model) is key to mastering its capabilities.

 Once comfortable with Maven, explore Gradle, especially if you encounter projects that utilize it.
-Gradle's flexibility and performance make it a compelling choice for many modern Java projects.

 Tip: Practice creating custom build scripts and plugins in Gradle to tailor the build process to specific project requirements.